Ireland in the Eurovision Song Contest 2007: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2007 contest on 16 October 2006.
 From 2003 to 2005, RTÉ had set up the talent contest You're a Star to choose both the song and performer to compete at Eurovision for Ireland, with the public involved in the selection.
-The broadcaster had internally selected the artist in 2006, while the song was chosen in a televised competition, a procedure that was continued for the 2007 Eurovision Song Contest.
+The broadcaster had internally selected the artist in 2006, while the song was chosen in a televised competition.
+For the 2007 contest, the same procedure was continued.

 Before Eurovision

 Artist selection

-RTÉ confirmed their intentions to participate at the 2007 Eurovision Song Contest on 16 October 2006.
-On 14 November 2006, the broadcaster announced that they had internally selected the band Dervish to represent Ireland in Helsinki.
-Prior to Dervish's selection as the Irish contestant, artists that were rumoured in Irish media to be in talks with RTÉ included former contest winners Johnny Logan and Linda Martin, the winner of the talent contest You're a Star Lucia Evans and Ronan Keating.
+On 14 November 2006, the broadcaster announced that it had internally selected the band Dervish to represent Ireland in Helsinki.
+Prior to Dervish's selection as the Irish contestant, artists that were rumoured in Irish media to be in talks with RTÉ included former contest winners Johnny Logan and Linda Martin, the winner of the talent contest You're a Star Lucia Evans and singer Ronan Keating.
 Along with the announcement that Dervish would represent Ireland on 14 November, RTÉ announced that a national final would be held to select their song.